Visa and residence title - what is what?

 People who hold a valid residence permit for family reunion (marriage or marriage-equivalent partnerships) may work without restriction.

 The recognition of foreign university degrees is possible via the Central Office for Foreign Education (ZAB).
 For this purpose, an application must be submitted online and then sent by post with all the necessary documents.
 Simple copies and certified translations are sufficient.
 You will receive a reply (a statement of comparability) within about three months.

 If the purpose of the recognition is to obtain an EU Blue Card, the application will be processed within two weeks.

 Information on statements of comparability

 Good to know

-- If an applicant has already stayed in Germany for a longer period of time (no tourist stay), delays may occur.
-In such cases, the embassy will involve the „Einreisestelle“ of the Berlin Foreigners Office, which may take up to three months.
+If an applicant has already stayed in Germany for a longer period of time (no tourist stay), delays may occur.
+In such cases, the embassy will involve the „Einreisestelle“ of the Berlin Immigration Office, which may take up to three months.